 Directed by Talvin Wilks

-The Peculiar Patriot is a solo stage play in development by poet- performer-playwright (and Def Poetry alum) Liza Jessie Peterson.
+The Peculiar Patriot is a solo stage play by poet- performer-playwright (and Def Poetry alum) Liza Jessie Peterson.
 It follows Betsy LaQuanda Ross, a self-proclaimed “peculiar patriot,” who makes regular visits to penitentiaries, boosting the morale of her incarcerated friends and family.
 Betsy is both victim and victor of this country’s prison system and represents the millions of men and women who sojourn to penitentiaries on a regular basis, subjecting themselves to long bus rides and humiliating security checks to visit incarcerated loved ones.

 THE PECULIAR PATRIOT